itzg/docker-minecraft-server/docs/server-types/bukkit-spigot.md

     -e VERSION=b1.7.3 -e TYPE=CANYON

-!!! note
+!!! important
     Only `VERSION=b1.7.3` is supported.
 Since that version pre-dates the health check mechanism used by this image, that will need to be disabled by setting `DISABLE_HEALTHCHECK=true`.

-By default, the latest build will be used; however, a specific build number can be selected by setting `CANYON_BUILD`, such as
+Canyon is on a temporary hiatus, so by default the final build from GitHub will be used; however, a specific build number can be selected in some instances by setting `CANYON_BUILD`, such as

+    -e CANYON_BUILD=6
-    -e CANYON_BUILD=11
+    -e CANYON_BUILD=26